 Tradition and personalized service reign at Le Bristol, where acres of pink and white marble, 18th century Regency style furnishings and antiques, crystal chandeliers, and magnificent fresh flower arrangements combine luxury and comfort.

 Many of the 188 guestrooms and suites feature floral prints in the hotel's signature pink and green combination.
 Lavish marble bathrooms could double as spas - but the hotel also has an exceptionally good spa, as well as a wonderful rooftop indooor pool.

-A robust children's program and facilities make Le Bristol a longtime favorite for families, and the exclusive Rue du Faubourg Saint-Honoré location puts you at the epicenter of exclusive fashion showrooms and art galleries.
+A robust children's program and facilities make Le Bristol a longtime favorite for families, and the exclusive Rue du Faubourg Saint-Honoré location in the 8th arrondissement puts you at the epicenter of exclusive fashion showrooms and art galleries.

 Mandarin Oriental Paris ★★★★★ Palace Hotel

 From its enviable location on a haute couture-filled block on Rue Saint-Honoré near Place Vendôme, Mandarin Oriental Paris exudes a soothing mix of tranquility and quiet luxury.